aledc7/Laravel/lesson_3_Routes.md

-# Lesson 3 - Laravel
+# Lesson 3 - Routes

 ## Routes in Laravel